adityapooniya/lib-facebook-php/README.md

 * Finish writing out base getters for inter-connection calls (e.g. $user->getPhotos())
 * Begin work on connection setters (e.g. $user->addPhoto($data))
-* Add validation for various requests (e.g. $user->getAlbums() requires permission 'user_albums', which was not requested from the user)
+* Add validation for various requests (e.g. $user->getAlbums() requires permission 'user_photos', which was not requested from the user)
 * Begin work on exceptions and exception handling for easy debugging.

 * Collections: Determine method for dealing with collection "paging" by Facebook